This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 18. Customer reviews

 Consulting with ‘customer’ reviews (e.g. productreview.com.au) is a common part of the decision making process when it comes to buying a new mattress or bed.
-It’s understandable that we want to read about other customer experiences before we buy.

 Customer reviews can be useful for many products (e.g. dishwashers, vacuum cleaners), but when it comes to mattresses, they are not so reliable.
 Each person has individual needs when it comes to a mattress, so it’s likely that the same mattress product will produce a positive review from one person, and a negative review from another.

-Furthermore, customer reviews of mattresses often relate to old versions of a product (which have since been refined).
+Furthermore, customer reviews of mattresses often relate to old versions of a product (which have since been altered).
 Some customer reviews are also fake (from competitors) and so it’s important to use customer reviews wisely.

 You can read more here about why you should be cautious when using customer reviews of mattresses.